atpay/atpay_php/README.md

 # AtPay Token Generator

 This is the native PHP implementation of the AtPay Token Generator.
-It currently only supports the generation of [2-click Site Tokens](http://developer.atpay.com/v1/guides/accepting-cards/).

 ## Requirements